SirMorfield/video-doorbell/README.md

 2. ssh into the `Touchscreen computer`: `ssh root@192.168.2.18`, password is `root`
 3. Edit the occupants config file: `nano /root/video-doorbell/app/occupants.csv`
 4. Run `/root/video-doorbell/production.sh` to load the config file, watch the output, it will tell you if you've not formatted the file correctly
-	- This script will also restart the `SIP` server, so give it at least 2 minutes for all the clients to reconnect.
 5. Validate that the app has started correctly by making a test call

-## Description of all moving components
-### C++ front end application
-Resides in `./app/`

 ## Components
 Why these components?
 Because they had already been bought, so I might as well use them.\
-This project uses names like `Indoor Station` throughout, this is a list of what those devices are.
+This project uses names like `Indoor Station` throughout, this is a list of what those devices are referring to.
-- FABS-810P/G(H)		Touchscreen computer
+- FABS-810P/G(H)		`Touchscreen computer`

-- AXIS A8105-E 			Network	Video Door Station
+- AXIS A8105-E 			Network	Video Door Station / `Front door camera`
-	- SIP	(Session Initiation Protocol)
-	- ONVIF	(Open Network Video Interface Forum)
-	- VAPIX	(Video API for Axis Products)
+- Raspberry Pi 2B		linphone camera / `Hallway camera`

-- Fanvil_I53W			IP Phone / Indoor Station
+- Fanvil_I53W			IP Phone / `Indoor Station`
-	- SIP v1 (RFC2543), v2 (RFC3261) over UDP/TCP/TLS
-	- STUN (Session Traversal Utilities for NAT)
-		- RFC3489, RFC5389
-	- L2TP
-	- TR-069
-	- dtmf
-	- MCAST listening|paging

-- HP 2520-24-PoE 28 port managed network switch
+- HP 2520-24-PoE 28 	port managed `network switch`

 ## Links
 https://github.com/mailrocketsystems/AsteriskVOIP